What does Affinity for Technology Interaction mean?

 Prof. Dr. Thomas Franke

-Thomas Franke is a professor of Engineering Psychology and Cognitive Ergonomics at University of Lübeck.
+Thomas Franke is a professor of Engineering Psychology and Cognitive Ergonomics at the University of Lübeck.
 He received his PhD in 2014 from Chemnitz University of Technology.
 He is particularly interested in user diversity and a resource perspective on user-technology interaction.

 Christiane Attig is an engineering and cognitive psychologist at Chemnitz University of Technology, where she received her Master of Science in Psychology in 2016.
 Besides research focusing on user state detection in human-computer interaction, she is also particularly interested in user diversity and user interaction with activity trackers.